shawntabrizi/substrate-collectables-workshop/steps/2/README.md

 ### test

-To check that your code compiles successfully at each step, you can run:
+To check that your code compiles successfully and is working correctly at each step, you can run:

 ```bash
 cargo test
 ```

+This executes the tests included in the `tests.rs` file.

 You should run this now to make sure this starting template is compiling successfully for you.

+As we add code to your project, we will also update the `tests.rs` file to include more tests for your Pallet.

-At the beginning and end of every step, you should be able to run `cargo test` without warning or errors.
+At the beginning and end of every step, you should be able to run `cargo test` without warning or errors using the latest version of the `tests.rs` file.

 If you have either, you should learn from them and fix them!

 ### rustfmt